Dynamic Facility Location under Cumulative Customer Demand: Additional Results

-\paragraph{Comparison Between SBD and DIF.} Table~\ref{tab:bds-d-vs-a-time} reports average solution times, as well as their standard deviations, of DIF and SBD for instances solved to optimality by both methods.
+Table~\ref{tab:bds-d-vs-a-time} reports average solution times, as well as their standard deviations, of DIF and SBD for instances solved to optimality by both methods.
 Table~\ref{tab:bds-d-vs-a-optgap} report the number of instances solved to optimality and average optimality gaps (and their standard deviations) of DIF and SBD for instances not solved to optimality by at least one of them.
 Recall that we provide optimality gaps proven by the solution method within the time limit.